maugalcst/maugalcst/README.md

 - 🎓 Studying Software Engineering.
 - 💼 Working at [Banorte](https://www.banorte.com/).
-- 🌱 Currently learning AWS and exploring new areas of programming.
+- 🌱 Currently learning Java Spring Boot and exploring new areas of programming.
 - 🎮 I love creating things, from software to personal projects.
 - 🎾 Enthusiast of sports like tennis and martial arts.
 - 🎼 Enjoy playing musical instruments in my spare time.